tiimgreen/campaign-monitor-trace-ip/README.md

 Initialize a new IPTracer object with the `api_key` and `list_id` as parameters.
 You can also specify the file to write to (defaults to `'./records.csv'`) and the database used to lookup the IPs (defaults to `'./GeoLiteCity.dat'`) as optional 3rd and 4th parameters respectively.

 Call `#trace_locations` on the new object as pass an array of Emails.
-The results will be written to the file.
+The results will be written to the CSV file with the headers `email,ip_address,country,city`.

 ```ruby
 emails = [